How to Apply

 • Bachelor of Music

 The Bachelor of Music is open to all departments.
-Applicants who submit standardized test scores and English proficiency scores an SAT score with their application materials are eligible to be admitted into the Bachelor of Music program upon matriculation.
+Applicants who submit standardized test scores and English proficiency scores with their application materials are eligible to be admitted into the Bachelor of Music program upon matriculation.
 Applicants who do not submit scores with their application materials are automatically placed into the non-degree undergraduate Diploma program until they provide evidence of academic achievement in their first year of coursework at Curtis and entrance to the Bachelor of Music program is determined by the Committee on Academic Standing.

 The following documents are required for admission to the Bachelor of Music upon matriculation.